Want to fall in love with Oaxaca as much as I did?

 How to get back to Oaxaca from Yagul:

-By far the best handicraft in Mexico to buy is alebrijes.
-They are colorful wooden sculptures of fantastical creatures.
+By far, the best handicraft in Mexico is alebrijes.
+They are colorful wooden sculptures of fantastical creatures, and Oaxaca is the best place to buy them.

 The people of Oaxaca then made their own style of alebrije using wood.

-If you’re short on time and you don’t want to go to the two villags, visit the Voces de Copal Art Gallery (Google Maps) in Centro Historico.
+If you’re short on time and don’t want to visit the two villages, stop by the Voces de Copal Art Gallery (Google Maps) in Centro Historico.
+This gallery features works of art by Jacobo and Maria Angeles.
+They are the best alebrije that money can buy.
+Even if you can’t afford one, it’s fun to just look around.

 The town of Arrazole is one of the two best places to buy alebrije in Mexico.
 In the center of the town are two blocks of just alebrije workshops and galleries.
 You can spend an afternoon walking from one gallery to another.